Apply and Enroll

 5. Reach out to our Academic Counselor for Help Selecting Classes

-Our Academic Counselor, Gwyer Schuyler, will build a semester-by-semester educational
+Our Academic Counselor, Gwyer Schuyler, will build your semester-by-semester educational

 6. Register for Classes